dubhe0215/katex_flutter/README.md

 ## What's the difference to CaTeX library?

-Basically, **katex_flutter** is using CaTeX.
-But as CaTeX is still under development, we offer a hybrid solution: As long as your LaTeX input is supported by CaTeX, you can profit from CaTeX' performance but in case CaTeX does not fully support your input, you may fall back on a slower but more complete LaTeX implementation using JavaScript and the KaTeX library.

-Another difference is Text support: CaTeX is simply taking any input for Math rendering.
+CaTeX is simply taking any input for Math rendering.
 We split up into Text and Math parts.
 You can use a separator (eg. the common "$" or "$$").
 Content between these separators is rendered as math while anything outside of these separators is rendered as normal Flutter Text.
 This makes Text containing only some single formula parts much easier.